 The project application form should include details of what skills will be needed by the students, what additional training and development will be available to them, and what opportunities will be available for professional development unrelated to their thesis.
 Please include information on where you will publicise the PhD studentship and how you propose to manage the recruitment process to ensure this opportunity is made accessible to the widest possible pool of potential candidates.

 Please provide details of options for use of the student development phase/s of the project.
 AHRC will provide funding for up to four years of stipend and fees.
 The four year period should include one or more periods of non-research career development activity for the student such as placements, training courses, working on exhibitions or other museum skills, or other professional development.
-AHRC allow a degree of flexibility over the length, timing and format of these periods of training but they recommend that the studentships should be thought of as 42-45 month studentships for research and writing-up, with an additional 3-6 month stipend to cover time and funding for this professional development activity (i.e. 48 months in total).
-Up to 3 months of this stipend could be used as cash to pay for courses, etc. For more details please contact email@example.com.
+AHRC allow a degree of flexibility over the length, timing and format of these periods of training but they recommend that the studentships should be thought of as being for 45 months (3.75 years) or part-time equivalent.
+This studentship has the possibility of being extended for an additional 3 months to provide professional development opportunities, or up to 3 months of funding may be used to pay for the costs the student might incur in taking up professional development opportunities (e.g. training courses, etc.).
+For more details please contact email@example.com

-Potential GLAM supervisors can be any member of staff at a GLAM institution and do not necessarily require supervisory experience or a list of publications, so long as the HEI supervisor has these.
+Potential GLAM supervisors can be any member of staff at a GLAM department and do not necessarily require supervisory experience or a list of publications, so long as the HEI supervisor has these.

 Section 11: HEI department

 Please provide an overview of the research environment of the HEI department or faculty, including the support it will provide to the successful CDP student (including research support available), its experience of engaging with external partners in this box.
-Also outline what support is in place in your department or across your HEI to promote the health and wellbeing of PhD students and any other relevant pastoral services.
+Also outline what support is in place in the GLAM department or across the HEI to promote the health and wellbeing of PhD students and any other relevant pastoral services.